levon003/dolma-count-streamlit/BLOGPOST.md

 | 19 | it     |    23.3333  |           32 |   0.00214591 |               13 |       0.00797386 |               25 |       0.00284839 |

 ### Why did I make this word list?
-This app was made by [Zachary Levonian](https://www-users.cse.umn.edu/~levon003/), a computer science researcher interested in making ML-powered systems useful and accessible.
+This blog post was made by [Zachary Levonian](https://www-users.cse.umn.edu/~levon003/), a computer science researcher interested in making ML-powered systems useful and accessible.
 I was primarily motivated by an interest in the ImpACT license, and I wanted to produce a quick Data Derivative.
 I also think [word counts are underrated](https://twitter.com/dmimno/status/1094658594262401026): a good way to quickly highlight the similarities and differences of the datasets that make up Dolma.

-View the code for this Streamlit app [on GitHub](https://github.com/levon003/dolma-count-streamlit), including [the table as a CSV](https://github.com/levon003/dolma-count-streamlit/blob/main/src/resources/top_words.csv).
+View the code for this blog post and Streamlit app [on GitHub](https://github.com/levon003/dolma-count-streamlit), including [the full table as a CSV](https://github.com/levon003/dolma-count-streamlit/blob/main/src/resources/top_words.csv).
 Shout-outs to `gunzip` for being outrageously fast.

 Under the terms of the license, I must include the following attribution notice:
 Dolma is licensed under the AI2 ImpACT License for Medium Risk Artifacts, © 2023 The Allen Institute for Artificial Intelligence.